-Only 21 (23.1%) participants had attended antenatal education.
-More participants expecting their first baby attended antenatal classes (15/39; 38.5%) compared to only four of 49 participants with older children (8.2%).
+(8.2%).
 Further analysis was undertaken to see whether low access was related to the COVID-19 pandemic.
-Our data revealed that only 20.0% (12/60) of women with a baby born in 2020 or 2021 attended antenatal education compared to 31.0% (n=9/23) with a baby born in 2019.
+Our data revealed that only 20.0% (n = 12/60) of women with a baby born in 2020 or 2021 attended antenatal education compared to 31.0% (n=9/23) with a baby born in 2019.
 While there is no national data on access to antenatal education to draw comparisons between different ethnic groups, the low numbers of women accessing are a concern.
-Some qualitative comments help to understand low attendance, with comments that; 'information wasn't consistent either around antenatal classes and stuff' (Interview #14) and complaints about staff non-attendance: 'We went to our first and the room was full and the healthcare professionals or whoever who were due to deliver just didn't turn up' (Interview #3).
+Some qualitative comments help to understand low attendance, with comments that; 'information wasn't consistent either around antenatal classes and stuff' (Interview #14) and complaints about staff nonattendance: 'We went to our first and the room was full and the healthcare professionals or whoever who were due to deliver [the class] just didn't turn up' (Interview #3).
 A lack of, or confusing information also led to several women paying for antenatal education, thereby increasing inequities: